 Read moreSanta Cruz’s economy is heavily dependent on tourism, and the downtown area has been especially hard hit over the past year, experiencing a 21.9% percent increase in storefront vacancies.

 Read moreNEWSROOM 104 is a student project in Communication 104, a Stanford University journalism course taught by R.B.
 Brenner.
-The articles, videos and podcast presented on this site are the result of original reporting by our team of journalists.
+The articles, videos and audio stories presented on this site are the result of original reporting by our team of journalism students.
 Some photos were purchased from AP Images.

 NEWSROOM 104 is a student project in Communication 104, a Stanford University journalism course taught by R.B.
 Brenner.